STEM Bot Jr. (age 4 - 6)

 Minecraft Mastery (ages 7-9)

 The goal of this course is to use the video game, Minecraft, to introduce basic computer skills such as typing, "coding" using console commands, and using programs to enhance the game including MODs.
-This curse will also explore advanced game mechanics such as redstone, command blocks, design, and pixel art.
+This course will also explore advanced game mechanics such as redstone, command blocks, design, and pixel art.

 Minecraft Programming using JAVA (ages 9 & up)